 EECI International Graduate Course on Biological Control Systems

-We have begun planning a week-long course on Biological Control, as part of the European Embedded Control Institute's International Graduate School on Control Programme.
-Note that all information on this page is tentative and subject to change!
+We will hold a week-long course on Biological Control, as part of the European Embedded Control Institute's International Graduate School on Control Programme.

-If you are potentially interested, please fill the form at the bottom of this page.
+If you are interested and to receive updates, please fill the form at the bottom of this page.

 Course Overview